virtualsquare/virtualsquare.github.io/education/tutorials/umps/getting_started.md

 Before moving on, you need a working µMPS cross toolchain.
 You should already have installed one during the [Installation](installation.md) phase.
 Previously, in older versions of µMPS, the toolchain had to be built from source.
-[PDF](http://mps.sourceforge.net/pdf/umps-cross-toolchain-guide.pdf)
+[PDF](http://mps.sourceforge.net/pdf/umps-cross-toolchain-guide.pdf) [obsolete]

 ## Booting in µMPS